 Incident documentation refers to all records—including, but not limited to, word processing documents, spreadsheets, telephone and e-mail messages, tabular information, GPS-gathered files, kml/ kmz files, geodatabases, feature services, maps, and other output products—saved as official incident records.
-The Documentation Unit Leader (DOCL) in the Planning Section compiles this information for the entire incident, and then provides it to the host unit at the incident’s conclusion.
+The Documentation Unit Leader (DOCL) in the Planning Section compiles this information for the entire incident and provides it to the host unit at the incident’s conclusion.
 All official incident records can be used for investigations and lawsuits and should provide an accurate record of what information was available to support decisions and actions by overhead/line personnel.

-Documents = Records; Anything used to support a decision is a document and should be retained.
+Documents = Records; anything used to support a decision is a document and should be retained.

-Documents: Map requests, Geographic Information System Specialist (GISS) map production list, digital map products, feature service data, incident geodatabases, GPS coordinates, handwritten adjustments to maps, SMS/email/photo data changes, General Message forms, meeting notes
+Document Examples: Map requests, Geographic Information System Specialist (GISS) map production list, digital map products, feature service data, incident geodatabases, GPS coordinates, handwritten adjustments to maps, SMS/email/photo data changes, General Message forms, meeting notes

-Not Documents: Personal notes, emails about lunch contents, intermediate data
+Non-Document Examples: Personal notes, emails about lunch contents, intermediate data

 The GISS must follow these specifications to ensure documentation is correctly collected, attributed, and stored.